-Discuss your ideas with a careers advisor when you first begin at university; do not wait until your final exams are looming!
-Merely having your degree does not guarantee employment, and so it is important that you are aware of how to optimise your chances.
+- Discuss your ideas with a careers advisor when you first begin at university; do not wait until your final exams are looming!
+Merely having a degree does not guarantee employment, so it is important that you are aware of how to optimise your chances.
 Guidance regarding your choice of course and development of extra-curricular activities will help lead towards viable career options.

 Typical queries include: